-We’re excited to present the first conversation of a three-part video series featuring four young Black men openly discussing personal experiences and mental health topics generally not discussed publicly.
-Discussion
+We’re excited to present a four-part video series featuring four young Black men openly discussing personal experiences and mental health topics generally not discussed publicly.
+Discussion topics in the series

 UM recently completed its first YBMen program!
 In partnership with Wolverine Wellness, a unit of the University Health Service, YBMen enrolled 26 Black male students in its signature mental health